TechieTeee/DataMine/README.md

-# DataMine: Decentralized Data Marketplace
+# DataMine: Decentralized Data Brokerage Marketplace

 Welcome to DataMine, a decentralized data marketplace project that empowers individuals to take control of their data ownership.
 This project utilizes the Ethereum blockchain, Scroll Layer 2 scalability, and SpruceID for decentralized identity services.